 We do perform declaw surgery for cats.

-We perform some orthopedic (bone) surgeries in our clinic.
+We do perform orthopedic (bone) surgeries in our clinic.
 Because we want to ensure that our patients receive the best possible outcome, we occasionally refer them to board-certified orthopedic surgeons to perform back surgery and other very complex surgeries.

 - Leg fractures are the most common orthopedic problem presented at our clinic.
 There are a variety of ways to surgically treat fractures and your veterinarian will cover this thoroughly with you.